-Get notified when new rooms and homes hit the market each week.
+Get notified when new properties hit the market

 Bungalow doesn’t just list apartments for rent - we source, renovate, and operate all our homes to provide renters with the best possible experience from end to end.